The Long-Term Survival of Tree Roots Following Tree Removal

 FAQs:

-Do tree roots grow back after cutting down?
+Are tree roots able to grow again after being cut down?

-Will tree roots continue to grow after cutting them down?
+Will tree roots continue to expand after cutting them down?

 Conclusion: